6 Types of Basic Emotions and Their Effect on Human Behavior

 Disgust is an emotion triggered by something unpleasant we see, smell, or taste.
 Scientists suggest that this emotion evolved as a reaction to harmful or fatal foods.
 Disgust response can be triggered by such things as blood, infection, poor hygiene, rot, and death.

 The most easily recognizable sign of disgust is the wrinkling of the nose.
-Raising the upper lip to sneer is also a sign.
-Disgust can be also displayed by such physical reactions as retching or vomiting.
+Raising the upper lip to the sneer is also a sign.
+Disgust can also be displayed by such physical reactions as retching or vomiting.

 People can also experience moral disgust when they see that others do something they consider immoral, distasteful, or evil.
 Disgust signals us to get away from or eliminate something offensive, toxic, or contaminating.

 Anger is a very powerful emotion that is characterized by feelings of agitation, hostility, antagonism towards other people, and frustration.
-It may also be a part of our body’s flight or fight response and motivate us to protect ourselves and fend off the danger.
+It can be triggered due to stress, unmet needs, financial problems, family issues, etc. It may also be a part of our body’s flight or fight response and motivate us to protect ourselves and fend off danger.

 Common expressions of anger include: